NicklasVraa/NovaOS/README.md

 # NovaOS
 **Attention**: Reuploaded an updated [ISO](https://drive.google.com/drive/folders/1PxN_xtd-8F6M6SU2Ia1yOs4M1Mpy6arj?usp=sharing), but have not had a chance to test it.
 If prompted for username or password, type `nova`.
+If the icons did not install correctly, download the [icon-pack](https://github.com/NicklasVraa/Nova-galactic-icons) and add it to `~/.icons/`, then select in settings/theme.
+When I have time, I will add a welcome app.

 This is a remake of [Linux Mint](https://linuxmint.com).
 The intention with this ISO is to provide a very minimal and optimized version of Mint with sensible defaults and a coherent experience and muted look-and-feel.
 Also check out the standalone [theme](https://github.com/NicklasVraa/Nova-galactic-theme) and [icon-pack](https://github.com/NicklasVraa/Nova-galactic-icons).